ru-fix/completable-reactor/README.md

 ![Alt processor.png](docs/processor.png?raw=true "MergePoint")

-**Merger** - synchronous method that takes Handlers computation result and uses it to update Payload
+**Merger** - synchronous method that takes Handlers computation result and uses it to update Payload.
+Merger is being invoked by framework sequentially.
+That is why it is safe to modify payload within merger.
 ```java
 @Reactored("myNiceMerger documentation")
 Enum myNiceMerger(Paylaod paylaod, HanlderResultType handlerResult){